Karen Miles -- Orangeburg

+Visitation will be from 2 to 7 p.m.
+Thursday, Sept.
+2, at the funeral home.

-Friends and family may visit the residence, 364 Woodbine Drive, Orangeburg.
-Condolences may also be expressed via telephone to her son, Brian Walker at 803-596-3132, and daughter, Corrine Aparicio at 803-662-2874, or Simmons Funeral Home and Crematory of Orangeburg.
+Friends and family may visit the residence.
+Condolences may also be expressed via telephone to her son, Brian Walker, at 803-596-3132, and daughter, Corrine Aparicio, at 803-662-2874, or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.